nhinke/autonomous-quadrotor-control/README.md

 - An extensive set of chained launch files that allow you to launch everything you need for a full Gazebo simulation (or with real hardware!) with just one file
 - Support for any type of input that you want to provide (see the [Future Work](#future-work) section)

 In order to take advantage of these features, one need only launch the AQC driver (with your desired arguments set accordingly) on the appropriate device ([aqc_driver.launch](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_driver/launch/aqc_driver.launch) for physical hardware, or [aqc_sim.launch](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_driver/launch/aqc_sim.launch) for simulation).
-This will launch everything required for AQC to run as a "server side" for any autonomous behaviors, and will remain completely consistent across both Gazebo simulations and physical hardware.
-From there, you can either use one of the provided [input clients](https://github.com/nhinke/rsp-project-repo/tree/master/example_aqc_input_clients)
+This will launch everything required for AQC to run as a "server side" for any autonomous behaviors, and will remain entirely consistent in its functionality across both physical hardware and Gazebo simulations.
+From there, you can either use one of the provided [example input clients](https://github.com/nhinke/rsp-project-repo/tree/master/example_aqc_input_clients) (see the [Using an Existing Input Client](#how-to-use-an-existing-input-client) section) to interact with AQC and control the vehicle, or define your own for your application (see the [Writing a New Input Client](#how-to-write-a-new-input-client) section).

-In order to use AQC with physical hardware, a multicopter equipped with a companion computer that supports ROS and WiFi networking (e.g. Raspberry Pi or NVIDIA Jetson) is required.
-Since AQC was designed to act as the "server side" for any autonomous behaviors, a collection of nodes within it will be running on the companion computer (which will be also hosting the ROS Master).
-To communicate with AQC, one need only connect their
+Before jumping into more details, it is first necessary to make a quick disclaimer.
+Developing autonomous behaviors for aerial vehicles is inherently *dangerous*.
+There is certainly a tradeoff between flexibility of features and implemented safety measures, and AQC has not been rigorously tested at a production level.
+With that in mind, please perform any experiments with physical hardware at your own risk.

 It should also be noted that AQC was created using ROS Melodic on Ubuntu 18.0.4 LTS, and its formatting was partially inspired by the ROS Industrial [universal robot meta-package](https://github.com/fmauch/universal_robot).